 “Enterprise architecture (EA) is a discipline for proactively and holistically leading enterprise responses to disruptive forces by identifying and analyzing the execution of change toward desired business vision and outcomes.
 EA delivers value by presenting business and IT leaders with signature-ready recommendations for adjusting policies and projects to achieve target business outcomes that capitalize on relevant business disruptions”.

-The living architecture is based on a eco-system of connected insights.
-The pendulum swings back to central knowledge, democratized input, for all the dots that need to be connected in a larger enterprise, including products, services, strategy, business, applications and infrastructure.
+The living architecture is based on an eco-system of connected insights.
+The pendulum swings back to central knowledge, democratized input, for all the dots that need to be connected in a larger enterprise, including products, services, strategy, business, applications, and infrastructure.

-We often advocate that for companies who are interested in enterprise architecture, make sure it is not an end in itself, but a mean to accomplish the digital strategy and innovation required to fulfil the digital planning.
-Clearly, the survey puts high demand on enterprise architects who can execute the strategy and provide a digital transformation.
-One may see the digitization as a pre-burner or enabler for the next steps, but if the paradigm of the business model isn’t changed, disruption not considered, nor if the digital transformation isn’t led by the business strategy, then it will have a hard time to sustain.
-This where we can help you!
+We often advocate that for companies who are interested in enterprise architecture, make sure it is not an end in itself, but a means to accomplish the digital strategy and innovation required to fulfill the digital planning.
+Clearly, the survey puts a high demand on enterprise architects who can execute the strategy and provide a digital transformation.
+One may see digitization as a pre-burner or enabler for the next steps, but if the paradigm of the business model isn’t changed, disruption not considered, nor if the digital transformation isn’t led by the business strategy, then it will have a hard time to sustain.